ruankie/langfuse-monitoring-eval/README.md

-# Monitoring and evaluating LLM apps with Langfuse.
+# Monitoring and evaluating LLM apps with Langfuse

 > Presented at PyConZA 2024.